niplav/site/precision.md

 the same outcome with equal probability).
 This means that 4 of the 5 decimal digits of precision are just noise!

-Baktiu would be behaving absurdly; misleading their audience into believing they had spent much more time on their forecasts than they actually had (or, more likely, into correctly leading the audience into believing that there was something epistemically sketchy going on).
+Merkhet would be behaving absurdly; misleading their audience into believing they had spent much more time on their forecasts than they actually had (or, more likely, into correctly leading the audience into believing that there was something epistemically sketchy going on).